Who doesn’t love this line from The Godfather? Classic. Who doesn’t love a good cannoli? Hmm, I’m not 100% on that one. Yet.

-Also..one other favorite photo that doesn’t need any explaining.
-This brought a huge smile to my face..love it!
+Also, one other favorite photo that doesn’t need any explaining.
+This brought a huge smile to my face!
 If this doesn’t scream “I did it!”, I don’t know what does!
-Thank you Jenny from Purple House Dirt for letting me share your enthusiasm!!
+Thank you Jenny from Purple House Dirt for letting me share your enthusiasm!
+Beautiful shells!

-Simon of the heart of food, who blew me away with his lemon-mascarpone filled cannoli ‘eggs’ in a toffee nest.
-He cut out very small circles of the dough, didn’t dock them so they would puff up in the oil, (reminds me of pommes de terre souflees), then carefully used a teeny weeny tip to poke a hole and inject them with the cream.
+Simon of the heart of food blew me away with his lemon-mascarpone filled cannoli ‘eggs’ in a toffee nest.
+He cut out very small circles of the dough, didn’t dock them so they would puff up in the oil, (reminding me of pommes de terre souflees), then carefully used a teeny weeny tip to poke a hole and inject them with the cream.
 I’m awed, seriously.

 Finally, the ‘Best Blisters’ award goes to Marcellina from Marcellina in Cucina.
 WOW, what amazing shells!

-Thanks to all who participated in this challenge with me and a HUGE thanks to Lis and Ivonne for the hosting gig and their encouragment and patience.
+Thanks to all who participated in this challenge with me and a huge thanks to Lis and Ivonne for the hosting gig and their encouragement and patience.
 Also, again to Ivonne for doing the metric conversions for me, since I’m metrically stunted and my scale sucks.
-The ounces to grams switch is permanently stuck or just broken, and since when does one cup of flour weigh 16 oz?
-I don’t want to calibrate it..not worth it.
-I’ll be getting a new one ASAP, so I can actually make some of the thousand bookmarked metric blog recipes without estimating and ending up with sunken, lumpy, lopsided baking soda flavored whatever.